TheHero9/DailyChallenge/README.md

 ## **Problem 21**

+### *Integer Difference*
+Write a function that accepts an array of random integers and an integer n.
+Determine the number of times where two integers in the array have the difference of n. console.log(integerDifference([1, 1, 5, 6, 9, 16, 27], 4)); //8
+console.log(integerDifference([1, 1, 3, 3], 2)); //6

+Difficutlry: Easy

+## **Problem 22**

 ### *Flat Array*
 Write a function that accepts a multi dimensional array and returns a flattened version. flattenedArray([1, 2, [3, [4], 5, 6], 7]); //[1, 2, 3, 4, 5, 6, 7]
 flattenedArray([1, [3, [4, [9, [0]]]], 7]); //[1, 3, 4, 9, 0, 7]

+## **Problem 23**

+### *Queen checks King*
+Given an imaginary chess board of size m x n including only the Queen and the King write a function that takes the positions (coordinates) of both the Queen and the King as parameters and returns a boolean telling whether or not the King is threatened by the Queen.

+Difficulty: Medium